raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 rpi-eeprom-config --config boot.conf --out new.bin pieeprom.bin
 ```

-For more information about advanced options please run `rpi-eeprom-config -h`
+For more information about advanced options please run `rpi-eeprom-config -h`.

 #### Updating the bootloader EEPROM
 The following will cause the bootloader EEPROM to be updated the next time the system is rebooted.